Ah, summer! The perfect time to get to those projects you’ve been putting off.

 Insulated doors, windows, and walls don’t mean much if the cold air can escape around them.

 The insidious part of these leaks is that you might still be able to cool down your garage while the air slips out.
 However, it will make your air conditioner work harder and longer.
 This means a higher energy cost and a shorter (sometimes much shorter) lifespan—not to mention the plain discomfort of waiting longer for a less lasting cooling!

-A climate controlled garage is always going to be an expense and isn’t the right choice for everyone.
-However, if the idea of spending long, hot summers out in the garage—or of not being able to at all—seems even worse to you, it’s worth considering.
+A climate-controlled garage is always going to be an expense and isn’t the right choice for everyone.
+However, if the idea of spending long, hot summers out in the garage—or not being able to at all—seems even worse to you, it’s worth considering.